CALL FOR PAPERS

 - Submissions will be rejected without review if they:

-- Exceed the page limit for the selected track (Long Papers: 8 pages; Extended Abstracts: 4 pages; both excluding references).
+- Exceed the page limit for the selected track (Archival: 8 pages; Non-Archival: 4 pages; both excluding references).

 - Violate the double-blind policy.